Private Charles L. Marshall (alias Thomas Lothard)

 Illustration of the Union Navy’s base of operations, Mayport Mills, circa 1862 (public domain).

 From 21-23 October, Company C and the 47th engaged Confederate forces in the Battle of Pocotaligo, South Carolina.
-Landing at Mackey’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant Colonel George W. Alexander, the 47th led the way once again.
+Landing at Mackay’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant-Colonel George W. Alexander, the 47th led the way once again.

-Two officers and 18 enlisted men from the 47th were killed during the expedition, including Private Seth Deibert; two officers and 114 enlisted were wounded, including Privates Thomas Lothard.
+Two officers and eighteen enlisted men from the 47th were killed during the expedition, including Private Seth Deibert; two officers and one hundred and fourteen enlisted men were wounded, including Private Thomas Lothard, who had been shot in the head.
+Treated behind the lines, he was transported back to Hilton Head, where he received more advanced care at the Union Army’s post hospital there.

 1863